colinleroy/native-gettext-for-wp/readme.txt

 If your Wordpress install is in English, this plugin has no purpose.
 Otherwise, it can help speed up your install quite a lot.

+Requirements:
+- php-gettext
+- OS-level support for the locale(s) you want to translate to.